Juhani

 ISO 9000 standards have been internationally

-in more than one hundred countries and in multitude different fields of business.
+used in more than one hundred countries and in multitude different fields of business.

 The standards have been translated into a lot of languages.
 ISO 9000 standards